bihealth/sodar-server/docs_manual/source/dev_guide.rst

 for development and is always the latest "bleeding edge" version of SODAR.
 The ``main`` branch is only used for merging stable releases.

-When naming your work branches, prefix them with the issue name, e.g.
+When naming your work branches, prefix them with the issue ID, preferably followed by a verb depicting the action: "add", "update", "fix", "remove", "refactor", "upgrade", "deprecate" or something else if none of these ar applicable.

-``123-your-new-feature`` or ``123-bug-being-fixed``.
-It is recommended to keep the branch names short and concise.
+The rest of the branch name should *concisely* represent the change.
+It is not necessary (and often not recommended) to include the entire name of the issue as they may be verbose.

+If a branch and pull request tackles multiple issues at once, including the ID of the most major issue is enough.

+Examples of recommended branch names:

+- ``123-add-zone-polarity-reversing``
+- ``456-fix-contact-cell-rendering``
+- ``789-refactor-irodsbackend-tests``

 Commits
 =======

 It is recommended to use short but descriptive commit messages and always include the related issue ID(s) in the message.
+Starting them with the verb depicting the action is desirable.
 Examples:

 - ``add local irods auth api view (#1263)``
 - ``fix ontology column config tooltip hiding (#1379)``